60 Temple Place

 1. Can BCIL help me with a legal issue?

-2. I believe that I have been a victim of disability discrimination.
+2. I believe that I have experienced disability discrimination.
 Who can help me?

 There are a number of organizations that handle discrimination cases depending on your needs.